BChodorek/sleeptime-app/README.md

 One sleep cycle lasts approximately 1 hour and 30 minutes.
 Waking up in the middle of a cycle won't make you feel refreshed and rested.

-So in order to have a good quality sleep use this app to calculate when is the best time to wake up or if you have to wake up at a specified time just this app will tell you when to go to sleep.
+So in order to have a good quality sleep use this app to calculate when is the best time to wake up or if you have to wake up at a specified time you can check when to go to sleep.